msmielak/moonlit/README.md

 * e - extinction coefficient - the same as the main function, for instance, 0.26
 * t - sampling interval -  15 minutes is more than enough, can go down to 1 hour for large datasets to save time.
 It is used in seq() function so the same values are accepted: A character string, containing one of "sec", "min", "hour".
 This can optionally be preceded by a (positive or negative) integer and a space, or followed by "s".
 Example: "15 mins", "3 hour" etc.
 * timezone - time zone of the data - usually in the format "Continent/City", i.e. for Poland: "Europe/Warsaw"
+**Note: timezone variable is a workaround for errors appearing when calculating mean values.
+At some point in the process time zone information is lost, leading to errors.
+When I manage to locate the source of that error it can be removed.
+For now, this function should only be applied to data with common time zone.
+If your data is split betwen multiple time zones you will need to run this function separately for each time zone**

 Function returns a data frame with following columns: